pkp/pkp-docs/learning-ojs/3.5/journal-managers/en/content-access.md

 You can learn more about OAI and how it works with OJS by reading [Open Journal Theme’s How to setup OAI and check OAI on OJS? documentation](https://openjournaltheme.com/docs/how-to-setup-oai-and-check-oai-on-ojs/).

 For journals adopting an Open Access model that does not require any payments or subscriptions,these are all the configurations you’ll need.
-If you plan on accepting payments and managing subscriptions in OJS, you’ll need to configure some additional settings described in the [Managing Payments and Subscriptions](URL) section.
+If you plan on accepting payments and managing subscriptions in OJS, you’ll need to configure some additional settings described in our separate [Managing Payments and Subscriptions guide](https://docs.pkp.sfu.ca/manage-subscriptions/en/).

 ### Content Access Settings at the Article or Issue Level {#article-issue-access}

 OJS also allows you to configure how and when content can be accessed at an article and issue level.